stelijahsoftware/marelias-notepad/README.md

 [m] 6.
 When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?
 [m] 8.
 Remove save delay

-[L] 4. highlight recently opened folder (not just files) [L] 1.
-Put top bar on bottom for easier access to save button & rename..etc?
+[L] - Navigation: highlight recently opened folder (not just files) [L] - Navigation: Put top bar on bottom for easier access to save button & rename..etc?
-[L] 5. make scrollbars darker+bigger when pressed (see opencontacts app) [L] 7.
-Naming: Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
+[L] - Visibility: make scrollbars darker+bigger when pressed (see opencontacts app) [L] - Naming: Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
-[L] 8.
-Naming/Sorting: add modifDate_creatDate?Eg`20250122-20241127 note.txt`.the first date gets updated on modification.Needs to make sure that no new note is created.
+[L] - Naming/Sorting: add modifDate_creatDate?Eg`20250122-20241127 note.txt`.the first date gets updated on modification.Needs to make sure that no new note is created.
-[L] 9. share notes app
+[L] - share notes app
 [L] - Sorting: Ability to pin notes to top?
 [L] - Sorting: Add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0" (just like dolphin)
-[L] - pointer not visible inside highlights
-[L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+[L] - Visibility: pointer not visible inside highlights [L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
-[L] - Add git integration info (add how to note in 'about' screen)

 ### Ignored tasks:
 X - Add button to insert date yyy-mm-dd?